vipul-maheshwari/tinyraytracing/README.md

 The final output is a rendered image of the virtual world.
 Here it is...
 ![out](/out.jpg)

 ***Note: This whole project wouldn't be possible if it wasnt' for [sslov](https://github.com/ssloy/tinyraytracer/).
 It makes no sense just to look at the code, copy it and paste it for the completion of the project.
-Cheers and happy rendring!***
+I made this whole project just because of his amazing Cheers and happy rendring!***

 ------------------------------